Lift (Radiohead song)

-"Lift" is a song by the English rock band Radiohead released in 2017.
-It was first performed in 1996; bootleg recordings were widely circulated, and it became a fan favourite.
-Radiohead recorded versions of "Lift" during the sessions for their third album, OK Computer (1997), but abandoned it.
-The guitarist Ed O'Brien said the band had felt pressured by its commercial potential, and the drummer, Philip Selway, said it did not represent what Radiohead wanted to say at the time.
+"Lift" is a song by the English rock band Radiohead, released in 2017.
+Critics described it as a Britpop-like guitar ballad.

+Radiohead first performed "Lift" in 1996.
+Bootleg recordings were widely circulated, and it became a fan favourite.
+Radiohead recorded versions of "Lift" during the sessions for their third album, OK Computer (1997), but abandoned them.
+They were pressured by the song's commercial potential and felt it did not represent what they wanted to say at the time.

 Critics described "Lift" as anthemic and "Britpop-like".
 In 2017, Radiohead released a version recorded during the OK Computer sessions on the reissue OKNOTOK 1997 2017, followed by a music video.
 It received positive reviews, though some critics found it inferior to the bootlegged performances.
 Further versions recorded during the OK Computer period were released on the 2019 compilation MiniDiscs [Hacked] and received more positive reviews.